osg-htc/docs/docs/other/schedd-filebeats.md

 Installation of FileBeats for Submit nodes
 ==========================================

 This document is for frontend administrators.
-It describes the installation of [Filebeats](https://www.elastic.co/products/beats/filebeat) to continusly upload the HTCondor submit hosts transfer log to Elastic Search.
+It describes the installation of [Filebeats](https://www.elastic.co/products/beats/filebeat) to continusly upload the HTCondor submit host transfer log to Elastic Search.

 Introduction